Chairman of the Herbie Hancock Institute of Jazz

-Herbie Hancock serves as Chairman of the Thelonious Monk Institute of Jazz, supporting all aspects of the organization’s work.
+Herbie Hancock serves as Chairman of the Herbie Hancock Institute of Jazz, supporting all aspects of the organization’s work.
 He has led dozens of national and international Institute tours that have introduced millions of people around the world to jazz and its rich cultural heritage.
-Hancock has served numerous times on the judging panel for the Thelonious Monk International Jazz Piano Competition and co-hosts this event each year.
+Hancock has served numerous times on the judging panel for the Hancock International Jazz Piano Competition and co-hosts this event each year.

 Fourteen-time GRAMMY Award winner Herbie Hancock is a jazz icon who has been an integral part of every jazz movement since his arrival on the scene in the ’60s.
 The internationally renowned pianist and composer was born in Chicago and began playing piano at age 7.
 At age 11, he performed a Mozart piano concerto with the Chicago Symphony Orchestra.
 He later attended Grinnell College, where he double majored in music and engineering.